anne-gcd/MTG-Link/README.md

 mtglink.py DBG -gfa gfaFile.gfa -bam bamFile.bam -fastq readsFile.fastq.gz -index barcodeIndex.bci
 ```
 * gfaFile.gfa: GFA file containing the coordinates of the targets to fill
-* bamFile.bam: BAM file of the linked reads mapped on the draft assembly.
+* bamFile.bam: BAM file of the linked reads mapped on the reference genome.
 Warning: the associated .bai file must exist
 * readsFile.fastq.gz: Linked reads file.
 Warning: the barcode sequence must be in the header (BX:Z tag).
 The FASTQ file must be gzipped
 * barcodeIndex.bci: LRez barcode index of the FASTQ file